astrogirlnim/WordWiseAI/documentation/features/demo-modal-implementation-checklist.md

 - ✅ **Rich Content**: Educational content for all 7 WordWise AI features
 - ✅ **Perfect Integration**: Seamless integration with existing architecture
 - ✅ **Production Ready**: No placeholder content, all features functional
+- ✅ **Bug-Free Operation**: Demo modal opens correctly for all entry points

 ---